jotego/jtcores/modules/jtframe/doc/macros.md

 JTFRAME_LITE_KEYBOARD    |         | Disables automatic MAME keys mapping
-JTFRAME_LOGO_NOHEX       | Pocket  | Do not display the chip ID on the logo screen JTFRAME_MCLK             |         | Automatic macro holding the master clock frequency in Hz JTFRAME_MFREQ            |         | Automatically set to the master clock in kHz.
-Depends on JTFRAME_PLL JTFRAME_DIPBASE          | MiST    | Starting base in status word for MiST dip switches.
+JTFRAME_LOGO_NOHEX       | Pocket  | Do not display the chip ID on the logo screen JTFRAME_MCLK             |         | Automatic macro holding the master clock frequency in Hz JTFRAME_DIPBASE          | MiST    | Starting base in status word for MiST dip switches.
 Do not set in [mist] section of macros.def or the MRA will not be correct
 JTFRAME_MIST_DIRECT      | MiST    | On by default.
 Define as 0 to disable.
 Fast ROM load JTFRAME_MOUSE            |         | Enables mouse input.
 See [inputs.md](inputs.md)